FavourDaniel/Sample-Flask-App/README.md

 ```
 3. Start the flask application
 ```
-python app.py
+python3 app.py
 ```
 The different endpoints for the application are `127.0.0.1:5000/one`, `127.0.0.1:5000/two`, `127.0.0.1:5000/three`, `127.0.0.1:5000/four` and `127.0.0.1:5000/error`.

-4. In a new terminal, start the generator
+4. In a new terminal, activate the virtual environment and start the generator
 ```
-python app-generator.py
+python3 app-generator.py
 ```
-It will be used in generating request for the Flask application at the different endpoints.
+It will be used in generating requests for the Flask application at the different endpoints.

 5. Send the metrics to a monitoring tool for visualization.
 You can do this with OpenTelemetry and SigNoz, read the article here.